aquarist-labs/aquarium/CONTRIBUTING.md

    cd src
    tox

-The above will run the python unit tests (pytest), static type checker (mypy), and linting (black and isort).
+The above will run the Python unit tests (pytest), static type checker (mypy), and linting (black and isort).

 You can also use black and isort to automatically format your code and fix any